Welcome to the final segment of my countdown. If you’d like to check out part one first, click here. Otherwise, enjoy!

-It goes through how to successfully manage anxiety and panic attack symptoms in a multitude of common anxiety provoking situations, from airplanes to public speaking to enclosed spaces and everything in between.
+It goes through how to successfully manage anxiety and panic attack symptoms in a multitude of everyday anxiety-provoking situations, from aeroplanes to public speaking to enclosed spaces and everything in between.

 Dare is also a helpful acronym to remember the DARE response to anxiety:

-A = Allow the anxiety to be there and choose to accept and welcome whatever it is you feel in the anxiety provoking situation even though it may be uncomfortable or not what you wish for.
+A = Allow the anxiety to be there and choose to accept and welcome whatever it is you feel in the anxiety-provoking situation even though it may be uncomfortable or not what you wish.
 Observe the feeling of anxiety and see if you can make room for it.
-The more you resist the feeling, the more it will persist.
+The more you resist the emotion, the more it will persist.

 R = Run towards your anxiety by telling yourself that you are feeling this way because you are excited rather than scared.
 Changing the meaning of the physical symptoms can be more effective than trying to reduce their intensity.
 It can also help to run towards what it is that you are afraid of (as long as it is safe).

-E = Engage in something that will take up your full attention so that you anxious mind doesn’t pull you back into a state of worry and fear.
-This could be any activity or specific task such as talking to someone, reading or exercise.
+E = Engage in something that will take up your full attention so that your anxious mind doesn’t pull you back into a state of worry and fear.
+It could be any activity or specific tasks such as talking to someone, reading or exercise.
 Whatever it is, focus your whole attention on it, and bring it back to this point of focus if your mind starts to wander or worry again.

 3. ‘Peak: Secrets from the New Science of Expertise‘ by Anders Ericsson & Robert Pool (2016).
 Goodreads star rating = 4.31/5.

-Why it’s good: Anders Ericsson’s research was brought into the spotlight with Malcolm Gladwell’s hugely successful book on success, ‘Outliers’.
-Gladwell said that to develop true mastery in any subject, we need to spend 10,000 hours on that task.
-This is potentially true, especially in super competitive fields such as violin playing, but it isn’t always the case, and Ericsson’s own book ‘Peak’ explains why.
+Why it’s good: Malcolm Gladwell first popularised Ericsson’s research in his top-selling book on success, ‘Outliers’.
+In this book, Gladwell said that to develop true mastery in any subject, we need to spend 10,000 hours on that task.
+While this is potentially true, especially in super competitive fields such as violin playing, it isn’t always the case, and Ericsson’s book ‘Peak’ explains why.

 The majority of people are happy to learn a skill up to an adequate level of competence, at which point they become satisfied, stop learning and therefore stop improving.
 The amount of practice that you do isn’t the most important thing.
-It’s the mindset you have, and the type of practice you engage in.
-In order to get better, you need to be deliberate about it.
+It’s the mindset you have, and the type of training you do.
+To get better, you need to be deliberate about it.